Where to vote online

 Once you have created a BBC account you are then ready to go.
 You are advised to sign in to your BBC account before the vote opens.

 During the live show the presenter will let you know when the vote has opened.
-You will then be able to cast your vote online here
+You will then be able to cast your vote online.

 Why is the online vote not displaying properly?

-If the vote is not displaying correctly on your device then please try refreshing the page or using a different browser or device.
+If the vote is not displaying correctly on your device then please try refreshing the page or using a different browser.

 If you are using an ad-blocker then this may inhibit your ability to cast your vote.
 If you disable the blocker and refresh the page then you should be able to cast your vote.